brunodifranco/project-outleto-clustering/README.md

 # 7. **Top Business Insights**

- - ### 1st - Customers from Insiders are responsible for 58.3% of total items purchased.
+ - ### 1st - Customers from Insiders are responsible for 58.3% of the total items purchased.
 <p align="center">
   <img src="https://user-images.githubusercontent.com/66283452/204071720-ab1d3d7c-e603-48e7-a13e-1cc0e97a4436.png" alt="drawing" width="850"/>
 </p>

 ---
-- ### 2nd - Customers from Insiders are responsible for 53.5% of the of total gross revenue.
+- ### 2nd - Customers from Insiders are responsible for 53.5% of the total gross revenue.
 <p align="center">
   <img src="https://user-images.githubusercontent.com/66283452/204071721-5af58f13-3bcc-420c-87a8-7a5ececfe2a2.png" alt="drawing" width="850"/>
 </p>